dr01d3r/redcap-em-survey-queue-status/README.md

 #### Required Fields

-The module requires admins to create the following five (5) fields in an appropriate project instrument:
+The module requires admins to create the following fields in an appropriate project instrument:

 > **IMPORTANT:** If the module is longitudinal, these fields **must** exist on the first event!